earlence/FlowFence_Release/README.md

 oasis.test contains sample Quarantined Modules (or SODAs).

 2. externalapps/ contains the original source code of the apps that were ported to the framework.

+3. oasis.skeleton contains examples on how to build apps with SODAs (also known as QMs)

 ------------------
 SmartThings Bridge